-CDC: Delta variant accounts for 83% of sequence coronavirus samples
+CDC: Delta variant accounts for 83% of sequence virus samples

 The Biden administration, hoping to raise vaccination levels that are stuck at about 50% of the U.S. population, says people owe it to their communities to get immunized and wrangle the virus outright.

-Speaking to that issue, Dr. Fauci last week said they are still collecting data on whether vaccinated persons transmit the virus with any frequency, though there are signs they are less likely to spread it than an unvaccinated person.
+Last week, Dr. Fauci said scientists are collecting data on whether vaccinated persons transmit the virus with any frequency, though there are signs they are less likely to spread it.

 “I think one can make the reasonable assumption based on the level of virus in the nasal pharynx that it would be less likely that a vaccinated breakthrough person would transmit, compared to an unvaccinated person,” Dr. Fauci told reporters.